mandeep9888/namasteReact/README.md

 ---
-- What is crossorigin in script tag? crossorigin attribute on a script tag specify that CORS is supported when loading from external script file from third party server or domain.
+- What is crossorigin in script tag?

+crossorigin attribute on a script tag specify that CORS is supported when loading from external script file from third party server or domain.
 CORS is standard mechanism  used to retrieve files from other domains.

 ---
-- What is diference between React and ReactDOM
+- What is diference between React and ReactDOM?

 React and ReactDOM recently split into two different libraries.
 Prior to 0.14v all ReactDOM functionality was part of React.

 ReactDOM is glue between react and DOM.
 Often, you will only use it for one single thing: mounting with ``ReactDOM.render()``